Active robustness against the detuning-error for Rydberg quantum gates: Active-robustness two-qubit Gates

-in which the total gate duration is $T_g = 2(t_2+3\omega)=(2.8517,2.3259)$ $\mu$s, a slightly longer due to the use of adiabatic STIRAP pulses.
-We ignore the intermediate and Rydberg decays by $\gamma_{p,r}=0$ in the optimization and focus on the robustness of the gate pulse against detuning deviation $\epsilon_\delta$.

-The gate infidelities $1-\mathcal{F}_{der(to)}$ are displayed in Fig.\ref{Fig1:model}(c) by the black-solid(DER) and blue-dashed(TO) lines.
-It is clear that the TO pulse depending on perfect optimization, benefits from a minimal value $\sim 10^{-6}$ only if $\epsilon_\delta$ is very small while the infidelity numbers increase exponentially with $\epsilon_\delta$ as expected.
-For a large value of $|\epsilon_\delta|/2\pi = 1.0$ MHz the infidelity reaches $\sim0.02$.
-In contrast, the insensitivity of the DER pulse to the variation of $\epsilon_\delta$ is greatly improved although the exact infidelity numbers stay at a relatively high level $10^{-3}\sim 10^{-2}$, yet its robustness is greatly enhanced.
-The DER pulse for $|\epsilon_\delta|/2\pi=0.7$ MHz has an infidelity of 0.0019, smaller than the TO pulse by one order of magnitude.
-Therefore, the DER optimization has appealing advantages in reducing the sensitivity of gate to the detuning deviation, especially for a larger $\epsilon_\delta$ the predicted fidelity limit is still above 0.99.
-This improvement should be at the expense of a high ideal gate fidelity $\mathcal{F}(\epsilon_\delta=0)\sim 99.71\%$(compared to $ 99.9996\%$ for the TO pulse) because the choice of cost function $J_{der}$ has incorporated the impact of two competing terms (see Appendix B).
+The gate infidelities $1-\mathcal{F}_{der(to)}$ as a function of the detuning deviation $\epsilon_\delta$, are displayed in Fig.\ref{Fig1:model}(b1-b2) by the black-solid (DER) and blue-dashed (TO) lines, corresponding to $\epsilon_0/2\pi=0.8$ MHz and 0.3 MHz.
+It is clear that the TO pulse depending on ideal optimization, benefits from a minimal infidelity $1-\mathcal{F}_{to}< 10^{-6}$ only if $\epsilon_\delta$ is very small while the infidelity numbers increase exponentially with $\epsilon_\delta$.
+For a large value of $|\epsilon_\delta|/2\pi = 0.8$ MHz the infidelity even reaches more than $0.02$.
+On the contrary, we excitingly find that the insensitivity of the robust DER pulse against the variation of $\epsilon_\delta$ has been greatly improved.
+See (b1), it is remarkable that the DER pulse becomes strongly robust against detuning deviations although the exact infidelity numbers stay at a relatively high level $10^{-3}\sim 10^{-2}$.
+E.g. at $|\epsilon_\delta|/2\pi=0.7$ MHz, the DER pulse has an infidelity of 0.00195, smaller than the TO pulse by one order of magnitude.
+Thus, for a wide optimization range, the DER pulse can reveal appealing advantages in improving the insensitivity of gate to detuning deviations, which may be useful for preserving the predicted gate fidelities above 0.99 for a larger error.
+But, this improvement should be at the expense of low ideal gate fidelity $\mathcal{F}_{der}(\epsilon_\delta=0)\approx 0.9971$ (compared to $ \mathcal{F}_{to}\approx0.9999997$ for the TO pulse) because the cost function $J_{der}$ has incorporated the impact from two competing terms (see Appendix B).

-Consequently the DER pulse protocol with {\it active} robustness will manifest a more dominant merit when the two-photon detuning deviation $\epsilon_\delta$ is large.
-In this case the desirable gate implementation can be made more insensitive to any magnitude of detuning errors, maintaining a stable output performance.